Communication with Parents/Carers

-Year 6 parents/carers are invited to attend a special meeting in the classroom early in September, which runs through some of the key events and procedures of the important Year 6-7 transition year.
+Year 6 parents/carers are invited to attend a special meeting in the classroom in September, which runs through some of the key events and procedures of the important Year 6-7 transition year.

 EARLY YEARS FOUNDATION STAGE CLASS PHONICS, MATHS AND WRITING MEETINGS

 Early Years Foundation Stage parents/carers are invited to come into school in September/October to hear about the way that we teach these aspects at the school.
-The first meeting is followed by refreshments with the Paddlers Parents Teachers and Friends Association.
+The first meeting is usually followed by refreshments with the Paddlers Parents Teachers and Friends Association.

 AUTUMN AND SPRING LEARNING CONFERENCES

-These take place in late October and mid February.
+These take place in October and February.
 They provide an opportunity for the children to attend individual meetings with their parents/carers and their teachers.
 Parents/carers have a chance to see the child's work, discuss their learning and communicate with the teacher, so that every child makes the most of their time at school.